No. 151 Wing RAF: Background

+On 22 June 1941, the Soviet Union was invaded by Nazi Germany and its allies.
+That evening, Winston Churchill broadcast a promise of assistance to the USSR against the common enemy.
+On 7 July, Churchill wrote to Stalin and ordered the British ambassador in Moscow, Stafford Cripps, to begin discussions for a treaty of mutual assistance.
+On 12 July, an Anglo-Soviet Agreement was signed in Moscow, to fight together and not make a separate peace.
+On the same day a Soviet commission met the Royal Navy and the RAF in London and it was decided to use the airfield at Vaenga (now Severomorsk) as a fighter base to defend ships unloading at the ports of Murmansk, Arkhangelsk and Polyarny.
+The First Sea Lord, Admiral Dudley Pound considered such proposals unsound, "with the dice loaded against us in every direction".

 Prelude

 The Dervish convoy assembled at Reykjavik in Iceland, consisting of six merchant ships Lancastrian Prince, New Westminster City, Esneh, Trehata, the elderly Llanstephan Castle loaded with raw materials and 15 crated Hawker Hurricane fighter aircraft, the fleet oiler RFA Aldersdale and the Dutch freighter Alchiba.
 Departing for Russia on 21 August, the convoy was escorted by the destroyers HMS Electra, Active and Impulsive, the minesweepers Halcyon, Salamander and Harrier and the anti-submarine Shakespearian class trawlers HMT Hamlet, Macbeth and Ophelia.
 Distant cover came from the fleet carrier HMS Victorious and the cruisers HMS Devonshire and Suffolk.
 The old aircraft carrier HMS Argus (a veteran of the First World War) took part in the parallel Operation Strength with the heavy cruiser HMS Shropshire and the destroyers HMS Matabele, Punjabi and Somali.
 Strength delivered the personnel of No. 151 Wing RAF Royal Air Force to Russia and the 24 Hurricanes were flown off Argus to Vaenga (later renamed Severomorsk) airfield, near Murmansk.
 Due to the lack of Luftwaffe aerial reconnaissance aircraft in the region, the ships arrived safely.